Scr4pe/CSV_Lens/README.md

 * * Colors, Icons, Algorithm, Size and more

-* Add/Edit your own Algorithm
+* * Add/Edit your own Algorithm

+* No coding skills required to operate

+* For modifications python skills are required

 ### How it works

+* Basic searching Algorithm (spaces, NA and other blacklisted variables)
-#### The application use the first 10 lines of your data as sample and search for differences between sample and rest of your data
+* The application use the first 10 lines of your data as sample and search for differences between sample and rest of your data

 ### *Under Construction*